 Classics of Science Fiction

-This year we will be taking up two Classics of Science Fiction, one discussion each.
-Come to either or both.
-You’ll be welcome to join in.
+We'll discuss three Classics of Science Fiction at this year's Loscon, one discussion each.
+Come to as many as you like.
+You'll be welcome to join in.

-Our working definition is “A classic is a work that survives its own time.
-After the currents which might have sustained it have changed, it remains, and is seen to be worthwhile for itself.”
+Our operating definition is, "A classic is a work that survives its own time.
+After the currents which might have sustained it have changed, it remains, and is seen to be worthwhile for itself."
 If you have a better definition, bring it.

-Each of our two is famous in a different way.
+Each of the three is famous in a different way.
 Each may be more interesting now than when first published.
 Have you read them?
 Have you re-read them?